Lee Radford

-Lee Radford (born 26 March 1979) is an English professional rugby league coach.
-He previously worked in rugby league as the head coach of Hull F.C., in the Super League, from 2013–2020.
-He is also a former professional rugby league footballer.
+Lee Radford (born 26 March 1979) is an English professional rugby union coach, and former rugby league player and coach.
+Since 2023 he has worked for Premiership Rugby club Northampton Saints as their defence coach.

+He previously worked in rugby league as the head coach of Hull FC, in the Super League, from 2013 to 2020 and as head coach of Castleford Tigers from 2022 to 2023.